I was again honored to be invited to DS World Dubai, held last week at the Grand Hyatt Dubai, and I arrived with curiosity.

 One highlight that caught my attention was seeing actual images from Dentsply Sirona's dental-dedicated MRI, developed in collaboration with Siemens Healthineers.

-Companies are consolidating their portfolios, refining software platforms, and working through regional regulatory and infrastructure challenges rather than chasing the next hardware release.
+Companies seem to be consolidating their portfolios, refining their software platforms, and focusing on improving workflows rather than chasing the next hardware release.

 The Cloud Infrastructure Challenge